-\\\\\NOTE: This page is not required for the Department of Juvenile Justice\\\\
+NOTE: This page is not required for the Department of Juvenile Justice

 As part of the foster care transportation plan development process, several stakeholders should be involved.
-These may include, but are not limited to: a.
+These may include, but are not limited to:

+- a.
 Local educational agency (LEA) point of contact for foster students (LEA-POC)

 - b.
-LEA transportation director - c.
-Child welfare agency point of contact d.
-LEA Department of Children and Family Services (DCFS) liaison as permitted by 105 ILCS 5/10-20.58, if applicable - e.
-Title I director f.
-School social worker - g.
-Guidance counselor h.
+LEA transportation director

+- c.
+Child welfare agency point of contact

+- d.
+LEA Department of Children and Family Services (DCFS) liaison as permitted by 105 ILCS 5/10-20.58, if applicable

+- e.
+Title I director

+- f.
+School social worker

+- g.
+Guidance counselor

+- h.
 Special education personnel

 Provide contact information for all personnel included in the development of the plan.
-The LEA-POC and transportation director are required; others are optional and should be included as applicable.
+The LEA-POC and transportation director are requ included as applicable.

-LEA-POC - required

-Last Name First Name Position/Title Email

-Williamson Rosanne Assistant Superintendent rwilliamson@glenbrook225.org

-LEA Transportation Director - - required

-Last Name First Name Position/Title Email

-Click here to add information for other personnel involved in the plan development.
+1. Foster Care LEA-POC - required Last Name First Name Position/Title Email Williamson Rosanne Assistant Superintendent rwilliamson@ 2.
+LEA Transportation Director - required Position/Title Email Last Name First Name Gravel Raoul Associate Superintendent rgravel@glen ☐ Click here to add information for other personnel involved in the plan development.
+Required field